 We have a new and modern approach to martial arts, effective self-defence and fitness centred around the highly effective martial art system of Taekwon-Do.
-Taekwon Do is also an exciting competitive sport with Taekwon Do-UK holding many regional and national competitions each year and entering many international competitions, it is also an Olympic event.
+Taekwon Do is also an exciting competitive sport with Taekwon Do-UK holding many regional and national competitions each year and entering many international competitions.
 We have been very successful in national tournaments, producing many national and international champions over the years.

 We pride ourselves in having a network of professionally run, successful, safe classes catering for all ages from all walks of life.
 Our ultimate aim is to develop students that are able to protect themselves effectively on the street.
 The need to learn some form of self-defence is becoming increasingly more important in modern life.

 We aim to enable this in a non-threatening, non-intimidating and stimulating fun learning environment whilst allowing you to gain so much more than just self-defence skills.

 ANYONE!
 Taekwon-Do holds no barriers to gender, age, size or level of fitness.
-Children and adults alike are enjoying our classes all over the UK and every one of them is getting something from it.
+Children and adults alike are enjoying our classes and every one of them is getting something from it.

 Whatever your goals may be for yourself or your family, whether you are looking to learn effective self-defence and personal protection skills, improve your self-confidence, fitness or simply if you wish to find a hobby you can take part in, we can help you.

 We provide highly trained, qualified instructors and coaches supported by the best available resources with training venues in: